Frequently Asked Questions:

 What is the application deadline?

-Application Deadline for 2018-2019 School Year is January 18, 2019.
+Application Deadline for 2018-2019 School Year is Feb.
+18, 2019.

 Do you offer a year-round option?

 We offer summer camp at an additional charge.

-How are admissions decisions made?
+How are admission decisions made?

 Can I schedule a class visit?